- Home

 Credit cards

 It’s always useful to have a credit card in your wallet that you can use abroad without incurring extra fees.
-Ideally, you want one that enables fee-free cash withdrawals too.
-If you don’t use one of the fee-free cards, you’ll pay a fee of up to 3% on any spending abroad.
+Ideally, you want one that enables fee-free cash withdrawals, too. abroad.

-For example, Barclaycard Rewards credit card is fee-free for spending and withdrawals abroad.
-Plus, you’ll benefit from 0.25% cashback on most spending at home and abroad, along with other benefits such as five free months of Apple Music and Apple TV+.
+For example, the Barclaycard Rewards credit card is fee-free for both spending and withdrawals abroad.
+Plus, you’ll benefit from 0.25% cashback on most spending at home and abroad.

 Bear in mind that you benefit from the added consumer protection of Section 75 for purchases over £100 if you pay by credit card.
 This means you should be able to get your money back from the provider if something goes wrong, such as if a scheduled day trip is cancelled while you’re abroad and you don’t get your money back from the trip organiser.